jgneff/strictly-netbeans/README.md

 * downloaded, verified, and installed automatically with each update, and
 * confined strictly, having limited access to my development workstation.

-The Strictly NetBeans Snap package built by this repository is an experiment in doing just that.
+The Strictly NetBeans Snap package built by this repository does just that.
 It's actually easier for me to keep this Snap package up to date than it is to track, download, trust, verify, unpack, and set up each new release from Apache.

-## Trust
+## Transparency

 The steps in building the packages are open and transparent so that you can gain trust in the process that creates them instead of having to put all of your trust in their publisher.
 Below is a link to each step of the build process: